OfficeDev/Microsoft-Teams-Samples/samples/app-complete-sample/nodejs-v4/Readme.md

 - **Zip** up the contents of the `Manifest` folder to create a `manifest.zip`
 - **Upload** the `manifest.zip` to Teams (in the Apps view click "Upload a custom app")

-9) To test facebook auth flow [create a facebookapp](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-facebook?view=azure-bot-service-4.0) and get client id and secret. now Go to your bot channel registartion-> configuration->Add OAuth connection string-> give connection Name : for ex `facebookconnection` service provider-> select facebook add clientid and secret of your facebook app that we have created above and click on save.
+9) To test facebook auth flow [create a facebookapp](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-facebook?view=azure-bot-service-4.0) and get client id and secret for facebook app.
+Now go to your bot channel registartion -> configuration -> Add OAuth connection string
+- Provide connection Name : for eg `facebookconnection`
+- Select service provider ad `facebook`
+- Add clientid and secret of your facebook app that was created using Step 9.

-Open the ".env" file in the project and add connection name which we have provided in bot channel registration ConnectionName =
+Open the ".env" file in the project and add connection name which we have provided in bot channel registration E.g. ConnectionName = facebookconnection

 ## Overview